chrisatkinson16/SYSC4907_Project/README.md

 How to run the system
 ---------------------

-The system is run by running the main() function in the gui class
+The system is run by running the GUI class

 -----------------